Connections

 Before releasing, that side gets an orange highlight.
 After releasing, the connection locks to that side, regardless of the source and target's relative positions.

-By default, a connection's source handle
+By default, a connection's source handle is in automatic mode.

 Deleting connections